mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 ## Starting with Satori

 The Satori portal login is at <https://satori-portal.mit.edu>.
 It requires MIT Kerberos credntials to sign in, so it's currently not open to the larger community.
 It is free with kerberos credentials.
-The overall wiki with all things Satori can be found [here](https://satori-portal.mit.edu), and you should check out the code of conduct [here](https://mit-satori.github.io/ause-coc.html?highlight=resource).
+The overall wiki with all things Satori can be found [here](https://mit-satori.github.io/), and you should check out the code of conduct [here](https://mit-satori.github.io/ause-coc.html?highlight=resource).

-Satori, in comparison to other cloud providers, is a compute cluster meant for very computation intensive projects.
+Satori, in comparison to other cloud providers, is a compute cluster meant for very computation intensive projects (see Satori basics [here](https://mit-satori.github.io/satori-basics.html#satori-basics)).
+It is for GPU heavy computation, and each node has four GPUs.
 Thus, projects with little CPU usage should not go down this route.
 It is also important to note that resources on Satori are shared with all other users. *This means that projects may have to sit in a queue before use and can be cut off due to time constraints*.
 In the future, it is moving toward the [Slurm Workload Manager](https://slurm.schedmd.com/overview.html) to allocate resource access.

 Additionally, it is different from providers like GCP in that there is not a notion of "creating an instance" or "creating a bucket."
 This also means that there is no necessary deleting of buckets or stopping of instances.
 The data you put in Satori folders is stored on a filesystem along with all other users' data, so you don't need to mount anything.
 Set your permissions accordingly!
 When you initially start up a shell in Satori, you are connecting to a "login node".
 You *cannot* run computation here, as the memory allocation bounds are extremely limited.
 To do so, you'll need to submit an interactive job or batch script to gain a finite amount of time on a "compute node" where you can better utilize resources.
-This time is assigned after potential wait in a queue.
+This time is assigned after a potential wait in a queue.
 There is more detail on changing node types below in [Runnning an Interactive Job](#running-an-interactive-job).

 After you log in with your kerberos at the [portal](https://satori-portal.mit.edu) and "Authenticate with Globus" (select Massachusetts Institute of Technology), you're ready to get started.
 You can do most of what you'd want to do on Satori through this portal (access a terminal, monitor jobs, browse/transfer files), but you can also SSH Login into the Satori cluster as detailed [here](https://mit-satori.github.io/satori-ssh.html#ssh-login).
 A general guide for setting up SSH keys, in case your's are not yet set up, is [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
 This tutorial will mostly explain things through the portal where possible.

-To create the ML pipeline, you'll specifically interact with the **Files**, **Jobs**, and **Clusters** sections on drop down navigation menu in the portal.
+To create the ML pipeline, you'll specifically interact with the **Files**, **Jobs**, and **Clusters** sections on the drop down navigation menu in the portal.
 There are fewer snazzy options on Satori than on cloud platforms like GCP, as it is mainly meant for high GPU usage.

 ## Creating your Directories
 Start by going to **Files->Home Directory** in the [Satori Portal](https://satori-portal.mit.edu) and clicking “New Dir”.
 You can give this folder the name of your project, and then click on the folder to create both an output and input directory within it.
 You can now use the upload button to add whatever files (training and testing images and labels) you'll need.
 Depending on your machine learning script, you could also download data at runtime like in the Fashion MNIST Tutorial.